 How to Bet on March Madness

-March Madness is three glorious weeks of wall-to-wall college hoops action where betting interest soars compared to the steady action of the college basketball regular season.
-For perspective, there’s just one event that tops it in total betting action in the US each year, and that’s betting on the Super Bowl.
+March Madness is three weeks of unforgettable moments of wall-to-wall college hoops action.
+Betting interest soars compared to the steady action of the college basketball regular season.
+For perspective, March Madness has only one betting rival, and that’s the Super Bowl.

 The problem for Virginia basketball fans is that they can bet on many March Madness games, but they can’t get action on their favorite teams.
 The regulations in Virginia stipulate that bettors in Virginia can’t bet on in-state college teams or collegiate sporting events that take place in Virginia.

-Whether you’re a VCU fan, a Cavaliers die-hard, or a supporter of a good Cinderella story like Norfolk St., you can’t get a wager down at in-state books.
+Whether you’re a VCU fan, a Cavaliers die-hard, or a supporter of a good Cinderella story like Norfolk St., you can’t get a wager down at in-state sportsbooks.

 There are plenty of NCAA basketball bets to make on the other teams, though.
-Here’s what you need to know to bet on March Madness in VA including the best online sportsbooks & betting apps.
+Here’s what you need to know to bet on March Madness in Virginia including the best online sportsbooks and betting apps.
 Jump to live March Madness odds right here.

-Check the feed below for the latest March Madness odds posted at VA online sportsbooks.
-Click on any odds to go directly to the sportsbook, claim your bonus and get your MM bets in.
+Check the feed below for the latest March Madness odds posted at Virginia online sportsbooks.
+Click on any odds to go directly to the sportsbook, claim your bonus, and get your March Madness bets in.